Medically reviewed by Drugs.com. Last updated on Oct 4, 2023.

 - If a dose is missed, take the next dose at the scheduled time.
 Do not take the missed dose and do not double the next dose.

 Use: For use in combination therapy with a luteinizing hormone-releasing hormone (LHRH) analog for the treatment of Stage D2 metastatic carcinoma of the prostate

 Renal Dose Adjustments

-No adjustment recommended
+No adjustment recommended.

 Liver Dose Adjustments

-Mild hepatic impairment: No adjustment recommended
+Mild hepatic impairment: No adjustment recommended.

-Moderate to severe hepatic impairment: Caution is advised due to possible increased accumulation of bicalutamide.
+Moderate to severe hepatic impairment: Caution recommended.

-Safety and effectiveness have not been established in pediatric patients (less than 18 years of age).
+Safety and efficacy have not been established in patients younger than 18 years.